 Currently working as a freelance musician in central North Carolina, Tony can be seen performing as a substitute and extra with the North Carolina Symphony, Chamber Orchestra of the Triangle, Wilmington Symphony and Roanoke Symphony.
-Tony performs in the orchestras for the Carolina Ballet and NC Opera, and is the Principal Tuba in the Tar River Orchestra.
-Tony is also a founding member of the Boylan Brass.
+Tony performs in the orchestras for the Carolina Ballet and NC Opera, and is a founding member of the Boylan Brass.

 In addition to this, Tony maintains a private studio of high school and middle school students, and regularly runs sectionals for school bands.
 Tony is an adjudicator for marching bands and teaches brass techniques for several local and visible programs in NC.
 Tony is also the Brass Supervisor for Carolina Gold Drum and Bugle Corps.

 As a soloist, he has made appearances with college bands, high schools bands, all-county bands, gave a solo recital at the North Carolina Governors School Summer Program at Meredith College, was a featured artist at the 2002 International Tuba Euphonium Conference, performing the Gregson Tuba Concerto with the Triangle Brass Band, and was a guest soloist with the Triangle Wind Ensemble at the 2005 North Carolina Music Educators Convention.
 Other solo appearances include the St. Francis Brass Band, Tar River Symphonic Band, Advocate Brass Band and the Greensboro Concert Band.